amaank404/Image-Editor/README.md

 The following image editor is made using pygame and a custom GUI library under the hood.
 The GUI library takes some inspiration from flutter.
 The layout calculation part of the GUI library has been separated into its own module.

+**Update: The GUI library has been separated from this project into its own library named wyper**

 The Image editor comes with the following features:

+* Automatic Dark/Light mode depending on your system settings.
 * Fractional DPI Scaling GUI for crystel clear interface on even high DPI monitors
 * Resizable Layout
 * Interactive Image Cropping Functionality
-* Image Filters such as
-    1. Blur

 ![](scrshots/mainwindow.png)

 ### How it works

 The gui component of this program is completely reusable and can be used to create other GUI applications.
+Please look at wyper library for reference.

 Widgets are easy to create with only a few methods needed to be overriden.